 How does digital sociology address vast order?
 On what scale do we look for order if, as Tsing suggests (and any phenomenology of vision would agree), seeing is already implicitly scaling?
 One of the problems with the re-scaling of practice is that this scaling is animated by a pursuit of order, and totality.
 As mentioned above, Github itself encourages a focus on individuals and individual repositories.
 It affords little scope for examination of transverse flows or the textual fields that Couldry adumbrates.
-Even the all-important APIs, the interfaces that GitHub offers to developers, focus on providing data about individual repositories and individual users. we encounter a repository that invites software developers and programmers to store, work on and retrieve the source code and associated texts associated with software on many scales, ranging from individuals to large organisations.
+Even the all-important APIs, the interfaces that GitHub offers to developers, focus on providing data about individual repositories and individual users.
+We encounter a repository that invites software developers and programmers to store, work on and retrieve the source code and texts associated with software on many scales, ranging from individuals to large organisations.
 The writing of the operational texts of code, and to a certain extent, how they are read, is legible in Github repositories woven in subtle ways through code (for instance, in comments, in organisation of the repository, in the references to other software projects, etc).
 This public legibility is typical of contemporary feedback culture: things are made to be readable by many.
 Github.com itself produces and encourages the production of various forms of visualisation and tabulation of what goes on there.
 The fact that we can access an archive of the Github event timeline attests to this.
 GibHub ran a data competition in 2012 in which data analysts sought to do something with the timeline data (Briandoll, 2012).
 But what is most available from that data is a set of pre-formed event types (as we saw in Figure 1) that more or less reinforce Github's conception of itself as first of all a hub and secondly as social media.
 We can easily for instance examine the most important or famous repository on Github – the Linux kernel, a much-vaunted, and now commercially and technically vital open source software project.
 Relatively quickly, individual contributions could be analysed, and we could begin to characterise the composition of the group of people who keep this important software object working and up-to-date.
 And indeed, this work is largely already done by Github.com itself (as the screenshot in Figure 2. shows).

 Figure 2: Top Contributors to Linux on Github